 I feel very normal and a have great relationship with both my parents.
 I am just as connected to my dad as the rest of the family and we always have a great time.
 He loves a cup of coffee at a café and here we have many great talks.

 I feel pretty lucky that I got to be a part of his life.
 He waited for me for 6 years and has loved me from the second I was born.
 He is always there for me, and that is why he will always be my dad.

 You can seek inspiration and tips on how to talk to your children about having used a sperm donor in this article.

-You can read more about Emma at her blog, right here.
+You can read more about Emma on her blog, right here.